IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo.md

 - Saltwood: trees that grow along the columns, their roots wrapping around the glass.
 Birds live in the trees.
 Drink ocean water and weep the excess salt out of their bark.
 Gray-white wood.
 	- Required to make prows for boats that can navigate the Fray
 	- Druids cultivate the trees to have them grow faster, meet supply
-- floating sea grass flats at base of column for food (more lower class)
+- Floating sea grass flats at base of column for food (more lower class)
-- fishing
+- Fishing
+- Masons' Guild: manages all the building material available on the isles.
+Draconian accounting of each block of stone that exists (~45760 blocks?)
+	- stones are very rarely quarried and brought to avizallo from the mainland.
+One of the few resources that avizallo does not import via Kevara firms, because it would be prohibitively expensive (stone is heavy, and no one else buys it so economies of scale don't work out)
+	- ships that can sail back to the mainland need to be made of some percentage of saltwood - avizallo has a very limited quantity of them

 Kevaran Influence
 - Was more independent 100 yrs ago, but Council got scared during the last expansion of the Langksaran empire > signed deals with Kevara for naval protection in return for contracts to access saltwood groves